Last Updated on March 1, 2023 by Lori Geurin

-There are a few eating plans that can help you cut down on sugar and carbohydrates and replacing them with protein and healthy fats.
+There are a few eating plans that can help you cut down on sugar and carbohydrates and replace them with protein and healthy fats.
 The Ketogenic diet is one of them.
 A Paleo diet is generally lower in carbs too.

 You can find information on following a ketogenic diet easily online.
 One of my favorite places to search for keto meal plans and recipes is on Pinterest.

 3. Drink More Water

 Water is the single most important thing to consume each day.
 Every adult needs a minimum of eight 8-ounce glasses or 2 liters of water daily.

 Water is also a great help to boost your weight loss because dehydration can often be mistaken for hunger.

 If you ever feel hungry, drink some water before reaching for food.
 If you still feel hungry after 10 minutes, then choose a healthy snack.

 Related: 9 Surprising Benefits Of Lemon Water